How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Step 1: Import the Documentary

-Many documentaries are available on YouTube, either officially published by the production company or uploaded to educational channels.
-Paste the YouTube URL into VidNotes and the transcription process begins.
-For documentaries available on Vimeo, the same approach works.
+Many documentaries are on YouTube, either officially published by the production company or uploaded to educational channels.
+Paste the YouTube URL into VidNotes and the transcription process kicks off.
+For documentaries on Vimeo, the same approach works.

 Step 2: Generate the Full Transcript

 VidNotes processes the audio and produces a complete, timestamped transcript.
-Documentaries present some unique characteristics that AI transcription handles well: narration with clean audio, sit-down interviews with clear speech, and archival audio with varying quality.
+Documentaries have some characteristics that AI transcription handles well: narration with clean audio, sit-down interviews with clear speech, and archival audio with varying quality.

 Step 3: Generate an AI Summary

-The summary feature is particularly valuable for long documentaries.
+The summary feature is especially useful for long documentaries.
 A two-hour documentary condensed into a structured summary gives you the narrative arc, key arguments, main interviewees, and conclusions.
-For students, this summary serves as a study guide.
-For researchers, it provides an overview before beginning detailed analysis.
+For students, that summary works as a study guide.
+For researchers, it's an overview before getting into detailed analysis.

 Step 4: Use AI Chat for Deep Analysis